Teaching Numbers & Counting to Preschoolers (Singapore)

 - Social-Emotional Development: Turn-taking in games, sharing equally, understanding fairness

-The most effective numeracy activities are not "maths worksheets" — they are integrated into play, conversation, and daily life.
+The most effective numeracy activities aren't maths worksheets — they're woven into play, conversation, and daily life.

 Summary